deblockt/hass-proscenic-790T-vacuum/README.md

     host: "<vacuum-ip>"
     deviceId: ""
     token: ""
+    authCode: ""
     userId: ""
     name: ""
+    sleep_duration_on_exit: # default 60. number of second waiting before reconnection (if you use proscenic app)
 ```

 deviceId, token and userId can be retrieved using the Proscenic robotic application :